chmouel/blog/content/posts/emacs-isearch/index.md

 Sometime I want to have a interactive way to jump into the current search word, you can use `consult-line` from the [consult](https://github.com/minad/consult) package to jump interactively.
-But if you want to jump from the current isearch term you can just use that simple function from earlier and add `consult-line` like this:
+But if you want to jump from the current isearch term you can just use that same simple function from earlier and instead `consult-line` like this:

 ```elisp